 10. Encrypt Everything

 There are a couple of ways to go about encrypting your information.
 The first is through employee devices.
-By requesting that your employees encrypt their devices when an employee device is lost or stolen, no one will be able to access its data.
+By requesting that your employees encrypt their devices when an employee’s device is lost or stolen, no one will be able to access their data.

 Secondly, you should encrypt the backups of any software and hardware you have that is connected to your business.
 Whether your business is managing an app, website, or hard drive, these things do fail or otherwise get infected by malware.